visciang/mbs/README.md

 ## Getting Started

-To start playing with some toy examples, first build `mbs` (run `./ci.sh`, only requirement is docker) and then `source mbs.sh` or `source mbs.fish` and play with `mbs`!
+To start playing with some toy examples, let's build first `mbs` (run `./ci.sh`, the only requirement is docker) and then `source mbs.sh` or `source mbs.fish` and play with `mbs`!

 For example run `mbs --help` and `mbs build ls`, it will list also some examples included in the repository under `examples/monorepo/`.

 TODO: a quick tour based on the example/
 TODO: A word about building `mbs` in `mbs`